karishma-dev/karishma-dev/README.md

 Later, during the COVID pandemic, I stumbled upon the FreeCodeCamp website while homeschooling due to personal issues, and that is when my actual learning journey began.
 I got deeply involved in learning Web Development.
 What started as frontend curiosity with React and JavaScript has grown into a full-stack experience over the past 3 years.
 I've worked across the entire development spectrum - from building responsive UIs and React Native mobile apps to developing backend APIs with Node.js and managing cloud deployments.

-Some highlights from my journey: I've led the development of e-commerce platforms and CRM systems, built mobile apps from scratch (including one MVP in just 2 months!), and even created offline-capable applications.
+Some highlights from my journey: I've led the development of e-commerce platforms and CRM systems, built mobile apps from scratch, and even created offline-capable applications.
 Currently working part-time at CreativeScript, managing multiple projects, and I'm open to remote freelance work and full-time opportunities, which keeps me on my toes and constantly learning.

 I am a naturally curious person and enjoy reading books on various topics.
 Feel free to connect with me if you want to chat about tech, books or anything.